opentelekomcloud/docs-next/docs/blueprints/by-use-case/sovereignty/opendesk/3_deploy-opendesk-on-cce.md

       protocol: TCP
 ```

-:::info Naming Convention
+:::warning Naming Convention
-Note that while the managed database engine on OTC is **MySQL**, the in-cluster Kubernetes Service name remains `mariadb`.
+Note that while the managed database engine on T Cloud Public is **MySQL**, the in-cluster Kubernetes Service name remains `mariadb`.
 This keeps the service name consistent with the upstream Helm charts, while the associated `Endpoints` resource points to your MySQL RDS instance.
 :::

----

-## Bootstrap External Databases
+## Bootstrapping External Databases

 When using external managed databases instead of the bundled in-cluster PostgreSQL and MariaDB, you must **initialize users and databases before deployment**.

 The bootstrap creates:

 - **11 PostgreSQL users** and **11 databases** — one per openDesk application
 - **1 MariaDB user** (`openxchange_user`) and **1 database** (`openxchange_dummy`)